 While we’ve now looked at a few of the most popular hedge fund strategies, it’s important to note that hedge funds are by no means limited to these types of strategies.
 As we’ve seen, the potential universe of hedge fund investments is quite large, which means a wide variety of different approaches may be implemented using different types of assets.

 Regulating Hedge Funds

 By now, we’re well aware that hedge funds are less regulated than many other investment vehicles, and we’ve seen how this impacts the management of hedge funds.
-But just because hedge funds are less regulated does not mean that there’s no regulation.
-The current level of regulation may also increase, as the already massive hedge fund industry continues to grow more significant, and more instances of insider trading and other breaches are reported.
+But just because hedge funds are less regulated does not mean there’s no regulation.
+The current level of regulation may also increase as the already massive hedge fund industry continues to grow more significantly and more instances of insider trading and other breaches are reported.

 Hedge Fund Infographic

-The following infographic sums up the information we’ve discussed so far and provides other interesting statistics.
+The following infographic sums up the information we’ve discussed and provides other interesting statistics.